ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 # Use Immutable Object Storage
 {: #immutable}

 Immutable Object Storage preserves electronic records and maintains data integrity.
 Retention policies ensure that data is stored in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner.
 This policy is enforced until the end of a retention period and the removal of any legal holds.
+{: shortdesc}

 This feature can be used by any user that needs long-term data retention in their environment, including but not limited to organizations in the following industries:

  * Financial
  * Healthcare